 The significant relations revealed by the ratios and percents computed was Bluegrass’s costs of goods sold increased percent of sales each year.
 Selling and administrative expenses and income taxes had a smaller percent each year, which wasn’t enough to balance the effect of cost of goods sold.
 This resulted in income being a decreased percent of sales each year.

 Furthermore, the increased plant assets in 2014 was financed by a reduction in current assets, a great reduction in long-term investments, an increase in current liabilities, and by stock sale.
-An effec
+An effect of this financial plan was to reduce the current ratio, but the ratio was recovered in 2015 from limiting the amounts of dividends paid, profits, and liquidation of long-term investments.